Nosy Boraha: Transport infrastructure

-Ferries leave from Soanierana Ivongo and Mahambo, but there are also boats from Toamasina.
+Ferries leave from Soanierana Ivongo and Mahambo.
+There are also boats from Toamasina.

 Geography

 This island is 60 km long and less than 10 km wide.

+Climate

 Whale watching

 The channel between Nosy Boraha and Madagascar is known for whale watching.
 Substantial pods of humpback whales (Megaptera) migrate from the Antarctic to the Baie de Tintingue, where the conditions are well suited for mating and raising calves before their annual migration to colder water.
 Although scarce, southern right whales as a part of the recolonization of their former ranges, are known to appear along the coast from time to time.

 History

-Golden age of Piracy
+Golden age of piracy

 Ile Sainte-Marie, or St. Mary's Island as it is known in English, became a popular base for pirates, between the 17th and 18th centuries.
 Beginning with Adam Baldridge in 1691 and ending with John Pro in 1719, the location was favourable for pirate activity, being near maritime routes travelled by ships returning from the East Indies, their holds overflowing with loot.
 The location also provided bays and inlets for protection from storms, abundant fruit and quiet waters.
-Legendary pirates including William Kidd, Robert Culliford, Olivier Levasseur, Henry Every, Abraham Samuel and Thomas Tew lived in the île aux Forbans, an island located in the bay of Sainte Marie's main town, Ambodifotatra.
+Legendary pirates including William Kidd, Robert Culliford, Olivier Levasseur (La Buse) who wrote a cryptogram, Henry Every, Abraham Samuel and Thomas Tew lived in the île aux Forbans, an island located in the bay of Sainte Marie's main town, Ambodifotatra.
 Many of them were interred in cemeteries on Nosy Boraha, although the remains have never been identified.

-The utopian pirate republic of Libertalia was also rumoured to exist in this area, although the republic's existence, let alone its location, has never been proven.
+It was rumored that the legendary Pirate Republic founded by Henry Every existed in this area.
+It was said that Every reigned there as a Pirate King or Emperor.

+There is a legend that a French pirate named Misson established a pirate republic called “Libertalia” in Antsiranana Bay, located in the northern part of the island of Madagascar.
+This legend is believed to be a fictional creation inspired by the story of Every’s pirate kingdom.